square/square-nodejs-sdk/doc/models/availability.md

 # Availability

-Defines an appointment slot that encapsulates the appointment segments, location and  starting time avaialable for booking.
+Defines an appointment slot that encapsulates the appointment segments, location and starting time available for booking.

 ## Structure